 The most common symptom of PUD is pain that is burning or searing in nature and can be felt anywhere from the top of the sternum all the way down to the navel.
-Pain can last from minutes to several hours, and can come and go for a few days to weeks.
+Peptic ulcer or stomach ulcer pain can last from minutes to several hours, and can come and go for a few days to weeks.
 It is typically aggravated by excess stomach acid, which can happen especially at nighttime, when one's stomach is empty or in relation to eating or drinking certain foods.
 Pain can be reduced by eating other foods that help neutralize stomach acid or by taking acid-suppressing medications.

 Complications of an ulcer are uncommon but include chronic nausea or vomiting; internal bleeding that can be heralded by vomiting blood (hematemesis), which can appear bright red or with a dark, coffee-ground appearance, or having dark, tarry stools; perforation; and unexplained weight loss.